Bitterroot

 Bitterroot (Lewisia rediviva) is a small perennial herb in the family Montiaceae.
 Its specific epithet rediviva ("revived, reborn") refers to its ability to regenerate from dry and seemingly dead roots.

-The genus Lewisia was moved in 2009 from the purslane family (Portulacaceae) with adoption of the APG III system, which established the family Montiaceae.
+The genus Lewisia was moved in 2009 from the purslane family (Portulacaceae) with adoption of the APG III system, to the family Montiaceae.

 Description

+Lewisia rediviva is a low-growing perennial plant with a fleshy taproot and a simple or branched base and a low rosette of thick fleshy linear leaves with blunt tips.
+The leaves are roughly circular in cross section, sometimes somewhat flattened on the adaxial (top) surface.
+The absence of an adaxial groove on the leaves distinguishes this from other Lewisia species with overlapping ranges.
+The leaves often wither before flowers open.